Sutton Hoo helmet: Design 2: Rider and fallen warrior

 Design 2 shows a mounted warrior, spear held overhead, trampling an enemy on the ground.
 The latter leans upwards and, grasping the reins in his left hand, uses his right hand to thrust a sword into the chest of the horse.
 Atop the horse's rump kneels a "diminutive human, or at least anthropomorphic figure."
 The figure is stylistically similar to the horseman.
 Its arms and legs are positioned identically, and, together with the rider, it clutches the spear with its right hand.

 The iconography underlying design 2 is unknown.
 It may derive from Roman models, which frequently depicted images of warriors trampling vanquished enemies.
-The subsequent development of the design, which has been found in England, Sweden, and Germany, suggests that it carried a unique meaning broadly understood in Germanic tradition.
+The subsequent development of the design, which has been found in England, Denmark, Sweden, and Germany, suggests that it carried a unique meaning broadly understood in Germanic tradition.
 Whereas the Roman examples show riders in moments of unqualified victory, in Germanic representations the scene is ambiguous.

 The symbolism is unclear, and elements of victory are combined with elements of defeat: the rider directs his spear straight forward at an invisible enemy, not down at the visible enemy on the ground; though the enemy is trampled, the rider's horse is dealt a fatal wound; and a small and possibly divine figure hovers behind the rider, its body taking the form of a victorious swastika while it seemingly guides the spear.
 An overarching theme of the design may therefore be that of fate.
 In this understanding the divine figure, possibly Odin, guides the warrior in battle, but does not completely free him from the deadly threats he faces.
 The gods are themselves subject to the whims of fate, and can provide only limited help against the rider's enemies.